AnthonyMadia/war-game/README.md

 ## How to Play:
 ♦️ Playing the war card game is as simple as clicking the "Turn Card" button displayed in the browser.

-🔘 Pressing this button will automatically render the player's card, the computer's card, and compare the two.
+🔘 Pressing the "Turn Card" button will automatically render the player's card, the computer's card, and compare the two.

 🌟 The winner will have the loser's card added to their deck.